Rethinking Garment Conditioning in Diffusion-based Virtual Try-On: Decouple, Don't Denoise: Introduction

 \section{Introduction}

-Virtual Try-On (VTON) is a task of synthesizing a realistic image of a person wearing a specified garment by taking as input a person image and a garment image.
-VTON has become increasingly important in the fashion e-commerce domain, where it enhances customer experience \cite{ecommerce1, ecommerce2, enahanced}, increases purchase conversion rates, and reduces product return rates \cite{returnrate}.
-VTON is a type of conditional generation that learns the distribution of outfit images and generates new ones by conditioning on the given person and garment images.
-While early VTON models mainly employed Generative Adversarial Networks (GANs) \cite{cpvton,vitonhd,pastagan,cvton,gpvton}, recent advances in diffusion models have demonstrated superior visual quality and have thus become the dominant paradigm for VTON \cite{ladi,dci,stableviton,idm,ootd,catvton,leffa,tryondiffusion,d4vton}.
+Image-based virtual try-on (VTON) aims to synthesize a realistic image of a person wearing a target garment, given a person image and a garment image as input.
+With broad applications in fashion e-commerce---from enhancing customer experience~\cite{ecommerce1, ecommerce2, enhanced} to reducing return rates~\cite{returnrate}---VTON has attracted growing attention as a conditional image generation task.
+While early approaches relied on Generative Adversarial Networks~\cite{cpvton,vitonhd,pastagan,gpvton}, diffusion-based methods have become the dominant paradigm owing to their superior generation quality~\cite{ladi,dci,stableviton,idm,ootd,catvton,leffa}.

-Recent VTON models can broadly be categorized into dual UNet and single UNet architectures.
-In addition to the noise predictor for the denoising process, Dual UNet models employ a separate reference UNet to extract context features from the garment image, which condition the denoising process \cite{idm,ootd,leffa}.
-In contrast, single UNet models integrate garment information in different ways and do not rely on a separate reference UNet, which significantly reduces computational and memory overhead.
-Notably, CatVTON, a recent single UNet model, achieved remarkable performance using only a lightweight network.
-More recently, a dual UNet model, Leffa, surpassed CatVTON in performance through refined training strategies and a learning flow fields attention loss \cite{leffa}.
-However, Leffa requires significantly more compute and memory due to its heavy architecture and auxiliary modules.

-In this study, we conducted a visualization analysis and a theoretical analysis of garment encoding strategies used in recent diffusion-based VTON models, including IDM-VTON, OOTDiffusion, Leffa, and CatVTON.
-Based on our observations and analysis, we set several hypotheses regarding the conditioning mechanism of VTON models: (1) The reference UNet functions differently from the noise predictor and repurposing a pretrained diffusion UNet as a reference UNet without fine-tuning can cause a functional mismatch problem.
-In contrast, employing a separate noise prediction loss for the reference UNet can degrade performance.
-(2) Introducing the denoising timestep during the fine-tuning of the Reference UNet can facilitate the learning of timestep-aligned context features.
-(3) For single UNet models, such as CatVTON, excluding the garment region from the loss computation may mitigate the functional mismatch problem to a certain extent.

-Based on these hypotheses, we improved the performance of the lightweight single UNet model, CatVTON.
-We also introduce several novel improvement techniques: First, we refined the classifier-free guidance strategy to better align with the conditioning mechanism based on spatial concatenation.
-Second, we prevent the accumulation of noise prediction error by directly injecting the ground-truth noisy latent, $\bar{\mathbf{z}}^g_t$, sampled from the clean latent $\mathbf{z}^g_0$ via the forward diffusion process, instead of the model's predicted noisy latent, as input for the Denoising UNet in the garment region.

-With these enhancements, our improved single UNet model, Re-CatVTON (Revisited CatVTON), achieves lower computational and memory requirements while outperforming the high-performance dual UNet model Leffa on the VITON-HD dataset in terms of FID, KID, and LPIPS, with only a marginal decrease in SSIM.